sagiede/SubtitleCF/README.md

 # SubtitleCF
 ##### Investigating the Value of Subtitles for Improved Movie Recommendations - Git repo for UMAP 2022: 30th ACM Conference.

-SubLens ml-20m Dataset will be released upon acceptance.

 ## Sublens-20M Dataset